ManishD-1/Ping-Pong-Game/README.md

 # Ping-Pong-Game
+## Introduction
+This is a 2 player game made with java swing and java awt packages for front end.
+And back end is done by java.

 ## How To Play
 1. This game is for 2 players only
 2. First player uses key W(up) and S(down)